thkukuk/kubic-control/README.md

 For cilium or flannel instead of weave you have to use `kubicctl init --pod-network cilium` or `kubicctl init --pod-network flannel`.

+To deploy kubic without à CNI you have to use `kubicctl init --pod-network none`

 To add additional worker nodes:

 ```